 One key takeaway is that marijuana does not impair drivers as much as alcohol does – not even close.

 In fact, according to scientific studies by NHTSA, the crash risk with acute marijuana intoxication is the same as driving while using a hands-free cell phone.

 Did you know that not all cannabis is illegal to possess in Minnesota in 2019?
-Hemp is now legal to possess, under both Minnesota and federal law.
+One reason is that hemp is now legal to possess, under both Minnesota and federal law.

-This creates new burdens to the government in enforcing marijuana possession criminal laws.
-For example, because hemp and marijuana both come from the cannabis plant, the odor of marijuana alone is no longer probable cause for police to search a car.
+And this creates new burdens to the government in enforcing marijuana possession criminal laws.
+For example, hemp and marijuana both come from the same cannabis plant.
+As a result, the odor of marijuana alone is no longer probable cause for police to search a car.
 Why?

-Thomas Gallagher is also a former Chair and current Board Member of Minnesota NORML, a non-profit working to legalize marijuana in Minnesota for Responsible Adult Use.
-In addition to political organizing and teaching, he engages in the legislative process at the Minnesota legislature.
+Thomas Gallagher is a former Chair and current Board Member of Minnesota NORML, a non-profit working to legalize marijuana in Minnesota for Responsible Adult Use.
+And in addition to political organizing and teaching, he engages in the legislative process at the Minnesota legislature.